Nursing Workplace Culture: Change Begins With You

 Wikipedia defines workplace culture as:

-“Organizational culture encompasses values and behaviours that contribute to the unique social and psychological environment of an organization…..Organizational culture represents the collective values, beliefs and principles of organizational members and is a product of such factors as history, product, market, technology, strategy, type of employees, management style, and national culture; culture includes the organization's vision, values, norms, systems, symbols, language, assumptions, beliefs, and habits.”
+“Organizational culture encompasses values and behaviors that contribute to the unique social and psychological environment of an organization…..Organizational culture represents the collective values, beliefs, and principles of organizational members and is a product of such factors as history, product, market, technology, strategy, type of employees, management style, and national culture; culture includes the organization's vision, values, norms, systems, symbols, language, assumptions, beliefs, and habits.”

 Your Workplace Culture

 What’s the culture like in your workplace?
 Do people naturally cooperate and collaborate?
 Are the leadership and executive teams available and transparent?
 What values and principles does your organization express?